-SEO Writing: Mastering the Basics and Becoming a Great SEO Writer
+SEO Copywriting, What is SEO Writing?: Mastering the Basics and Becoming a Great SEO Content Writer.

 Table of contents

-- What is an SEO writer and Why is SEO Writing Important?
+- What is an SEO writer, and why is SEO content writing important?

 - What are the right 5 steps to SEO Writing?